Taxation of Mutual Funds

 The taxation of mutual funds is more complex than for stocks, because a mutual fund is a pass-through entity — the mutual fund does not pay taxes on its transactions; instead, the tax consequences of the transactions are passed through to the investors.
 The investor will typically receive the following types of distribution: ordinary and qualified dividends, tax-exempt interest and dividends, capital gain distributions, and return of capital distributions.
 Thus, the investor will realize a gain or loss from these distributions, but the different types of distributions are subject to different tax rules.

 The source of mutual fund taxable dividends is either from stock dividends held by the fund or from short-term capital gains.
 A return of capital distribution is not taxable, since it is considered a return of the taxpayer's investment.
-However, the taxpayer's basis must be greater than 0; if it is less, then any return of capital exceeding the basis is taxable, since it must be income.
+However, the taxpayer's basis must exceed 0; if it is less, then any return of capital exceeding the basis is taxable, since it is income.

 Starting in 2012, mutual funds may also distribute qualified dividends, which are taxed at the long-term capital gain rate, which is 0% for those in the 15% tax bracket or less, and 15% for those in higher brackets but who do not have to pay the new 3.8% Medicare surtax; otherwise, the rate will be 18.8%.
-For those who are in the top tax bracket of 39.6%, the rate is 23.8%, since they are subject to a 20% long-term capital gains rate rather than the usual 15%.
-However, in order for the mutual fund investor to benefit from qualified dividends, both the mutual fund and the taxpayer must satisfy the holding periods for the qualified stock.
+The rate for taxpayers in the top bracket is 23.8%, since they are subject to a 20% long-term capital gains rate rather than the usual 15%.
+However, for the mutual fund investor to benefit from qualified dividends, both the mutual fund and the taxpayer must satisfy the holding periods for the qualified stock.

 How the Time of Investments Affects Taxes

 When a mutual fund is about to make a capital gains distribution, the share price is higher to reflect the imminent distribution of that income.
-If a taxpayer buys the fund right before the ex-dividend date, then she will receive a portion of the capital gains distribution proportional to her investment in the fund, but she will have to pay taxes on that distribution.
+If a taxpayer buys the fund right before the ex-dividend date, then she will receive a portion of the capital gains distribution proportional to her investment in the fund, but she must pay taxes on that distribution.

 If the taxpayer wishes to avoid paying taxes on the distribution so soon after buying the mutual fund shares, then the timing of the distribution can be checked on the fund's website or the taxpayer can call the fund to find out when the fund will be paying distributions.